AtelierSnek/snek-tech-blog/content/posts/server-build.md

 that came with the case.

 ### The PSU
-We have a spare 850W 80+ Gold PSU lying around the house from an old PC, so we'll just repurpose that here.
+We have a spare 750W Silverstone 80+ Platinum PSU lying around the house from an old PC, so we'll just repurpose that here.

 ### The Storage
 It's probably strange to start with the storage, but we'll need to know how much storage we have to spec out